Renting Out Your House Guide | Letting Agents, Insurance & Laws

 If you want a letting agent to handle your bill fees, you can expect to pay about 1.5% – 4% of the amount billed.

-Administration fees are some of the most annoying for landlords.
+Administration fees are some of the most annoying for landlords when renting out their house.
 They cover tedious things like adding your profile on a system, uploading your bank account details to your agent’s platform, setting up direct debits, and recording your contact information.
 But for many landlords, paying these rental agency fees are well worth it.

 Other landlords speak out against these fees and try to negotiate them at a lower rate or get them completely eliminated.
 Chances are, the letting agent will want your business enough to wave the fee and continue working with you.